parsonsmatt/command-pattern/6-using-commands.md

 With the built in class, you can vary behavior with inheritance.
 In this example, we're subclassing the Subscribe class we created above and overriding the `run` method.
-However, now our calling code has to issue this `OtherSubscribe` method, which is intermixing our concerns.
+However, now our command-issuing code needs to have a Command Factory passed in, which is a little more complexity than I feel like having.

+If the choice is Command + Interpreter or Command + Factory + Inheritance + Dependency Injection, then I prefer the former.

 # Coupling :(